scholarships available

 Two 1:1 Soul Guidance Sessions

-A total of 36 nutritious, homemade meals are included for our in-person gatherings.
+• A total of 36 nutritious, homemade meals made by our community chef, John.

 Program Facilitators